celestiaorg/celestia-app/pkg/proof/README.md

 <img src="img/subtree_roots.png" alt="subtree roots generation from shares" width="500"/>

-The blob shares are colored in green, and are used to generate a set of roots following the [merkle mountain range](https://docs.grin.mw/wiki/chain-state/merkle-mountain-range/) structure.
+The blob shares are colored in orange, and are used to generate a set of roots following the [merkle mountain range](https://docs.grin.mw/wiki/chain-state/merkle-mountain-range/) structure.
 These roots are called *subtree roots*.